 The following is a list of required history courses arranged by year.
 This schedule is intended to help you take your courses in an orderly fashion and complete your major in four years.
 These are only suggestions.
 The program is flexible, and you have some choice as to when to take certain courses.

 Freshman

-- HST 1304 World History I, Prehistory-1500 (3 credits) - HST 1305 World History II, 1500-Present (3 credits) - Liberal Education Requirements
+- HST 1305 World History II, 1500-Present (3 credits)

+- HST 2800 Reacting to the Past (3 credits)

+- Liberal Education requirements

+- Courses of interest

 Sophomore